Best Dog Breeds for Apartments: 12 Breeds That Thrive in Small Spaces

 8. Boston Terrier

-The "American Gentleman" is compact, well-mannered, and adaptable.
-Bostons are social, relatively quiet, and do well in small spaces.
-They need a moderate daily walk and some playtime.
-Easy to train and eager to please.
+The "American Gentleman" is compact, well-mannered, and adaptable — social, relatively quiet, and easy to train.
+A moderate daily walk plus some playtime covers it.

 9. Havanese